-Khetsiwe is 21 years old and is in her second year of university studying Physiology and Biochemistry.
-She has aspirations to continue her education after university to receive a PhD with a focus on Research in Disease, it is her fascination with the human body which has inspired her in this.
+Khetsiwe graduated from university with a degree in biosciences and is currently teaching at a private school.
+She has aspirations to continue her education after university to receive a PhD with a focus on Research in Disease.

-Through Compassionate Life Foundation and their sponsors, Khetsiwe has been supported through her first two years of university, if you’d like to support Khetsiwe's dream for furthering all the teens here at El Shaddai's education, you can do so by donating to the Oikos/university/college fund.
+Through Compassionate Life Foundation and their sponsors, Khetsiwe has been supported through university, if you’d like to support Khetsiwe's dream for furthering all the teens here at El Shaddai's education, you can do so by donating to the university/college fund.

 Providing a safe haven and brighter future for children rescued from neglect, abuse, and abandonment in Swaziland.